St Monica's High School Administration Building: Heritage listing

 St Monica's High School Administration Building was listed on the Queensland Heritage Register on 1 July 1997 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 St Monica's High School Administration Building is significant historically for its close association with the development of Catholic secondary education for girls in Cairns and district since 1941.
 It is also evidence of the re-building of Cairns in the interwar period, sustained into the early 1940s until interrupted by the Second World War.
 During this period the city's status as the principal port of Far North Queensland was consolidated and the city centre was largely re-built.
 It also illustrates a tradition of building in re-inforced concrete, favoured in cyclone-prone Cairns since the early 1900s.

 Together with St Monica's Old Cathedral, these buildings form a highly intact ecclesiastical group, and are important in illustrating the evolution of the Catholic Church and Catholic education in Cairns and district.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-Despite internal and external refurbishment as offices, St Monica's High School Administration Building survives largely intact, and is a fine illustration of 1940s tropical architecture in the then fashionable and progressive Moderne style.
+Despite internal and external refurbishment as offices, St Monica's High School Administration Building survives largely intact, and is an illustration of 1940s tropical architecture in the then fashionable and progressive Moderne style.
 It is of interest also for its re-inforced concrete construction, considered more cyclone-proof than masonry, and is a good example of non-government school design of the period.

 The place is important because of its aesthetic significance.

 Together with the adjacent St Joseph's Convent and nearby Bishop's House, St Monica's High School Administration Building is part of a grouping of pre-1945 20th century buildings which, although of different styles, are all of similar scale, materials and planning.
 Both individually and as a group, these buildings make a significant aesthetic contribution to the Cairns townscape and Abbott Street streetscape, and contribute markedly to the city's sense of physical identity and history.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 St Monica's High School Administration Building has a strong association for the local Catholic community with the work of the Sisters of Mercy in offering secondary education to the girls of Cairns and district in the mid-20th century.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The place is important as a good example of the work of Cairns architect VM Brown, and is important for its close association with the work of the Sisters of Mercy in expanding Catholic education in far north Queensland.